carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ## Error in plot(WakhanData_points[, "Year"]): object 'WakhanData_points' not found
 ```

-Here we will convert the coordinate system to WGS84.
+Here we will convert the coordinate system to WGS84 using the st_transform function, which is our handy function for transforming coordinate systems.

 ```r
 #convert the coordinate system from UTM to lat long WGS84